wp-plugins/mapfig-premium-leaflet-map-maker/readme.txt

 The support option is non-expiring.
 So your plugin will continue to function even if you decide not to opt for support next year.

 You can purchase either support option via our [Secure Portal] (https://www.mapfig.com/portal/cart.php?gid=1)

+Please consider purchasing a support package so we can continue to develop these projects.

 = Plugin's Official Site =